d2l-ai/d2l-en/chapter_introduction/intro.md

 ## The Key Components: Data, Models, and Algorithms

 In our *wake-word* example, we described a dataset consisting of audio snippets and binary labels gave a hand-wavy sense of how we might *train* a model to approximate a mapping from snippets to classifications.
-This sort of problem, where we try to predict a designated unknown *label* given known *inputs* (also called *features* or *covariates*), given examples of both is called *supervised learning*, and it's just one among many *kinds* of machine learning problems.
+This sort of problem, where we try to predict a designated unknown *label* given known *inputs* (also called *features* or *covariates*), and examples of both is called *supervised learning*, and it's just one among many *kinds* of machine learning problems.
 In the next section, we'll take a deep dive into the different ML ploblems.
 First, we'd like to shed more light on some core components that will follow us around, no matter what kind of ML problem we take on:

 1. The **data** that we can learn from